by-implication/Open-Reconstruction/README.md

 * [Budget Badger](http://budgetbadger.ph) — track government spending, find projects near you.
 (GitHub)
 * [Storylark](http://storylark.ph) — the best in local indie comics.
 Storylark compels you to visit.

-By Implication and its ~~minions~~ employees are not affliated with the government, are is an independent entity.
+By Implication and its ~~minions~~ employees are not affliated with the government, and is an independent entity.
 I mean, in case you were wondering.